awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ## Testing deployments<a name="cdk_pipeline_validation"></a>

-You can add any type of AWS CodePipeline action to a CDK Pipeline to validate the deployments you are performing\.
-Using the CDK Pipeline library's `[ShellScriptAction](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.ShellScriptAction.html)`, you can try to access a just\-deployed Amazon API Gateway backed by a Lambda function, for example, or issue an AWS CLI command to check some setting of a deployed resource\.
+You can add steps to a CDK Pipeline to validate the deployments you are performing\.
+Using the CDK Pipeline library's `[ShellStep](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_pipelines.ShellStep.html)`, you can try to access a just\-deployed Amazon API Gateway backed by a Lambda function, for example, or issue an AWS CLI command to check some setting of a deployed resource\.

 In its simplest form, adding validation actions looks like this: